Woman touching the smooth skin around her mouth after the best treatment for perioral wrinkles.

 Not all lines around the mouth are the same.
 Pinpointing the kind you have helps determine the best course of action.
 Generally, they fall into three common types.
 First are laugh lines, also known as nasolabial folds, which are the two lines that run from the sides of your nose down to the corners of your mouth.
 Then there are marionette lines, which start at the corners of your mouth and run straight down, sometimes giving your expression a downturned or sad look.
 Finally, vertical lip lines are the small, fine lines that appear on and above your upper lip, often called smoker’s lines.

-What Causes These Wrinkles to Form?
+What Causes Wrinkles Around the Mouth?

 So, why do these lines appear in the first place?
 The primary reason is the natural aging process.
 As we get older, our skin’s production of collagen and elastin—the proteins responsible for firmness and elasticity—begins to slow down.
 This loss of structure is what causes wrinkles to form.
 Beyond aging, several other factors can play a role.
 Sun exposure is a major one, as UV rays accelerate the breakdown of collagen.
 Lifestyle choices like smoking also contribute significantly, not only due to the repetitive puckering motion but also because it restricts blood flow to the skin.
 Interestingly, gender can also be a factor, as women’s skin structure around the mouth can make them more prone to these lines than men.